 It was constructed between 1832 and 1838 and has been expanded several times throughout its extended history.
 Only the Neoclassical façade facing Trafalgar Square is what remains of this original design.

-The collection features over 2,300 paintings with most of them dating between the 13th to the 19th centuries.
+The collection features over 2,300 paintings, most of them dating between the 13th and 19th centuries.
 The museum is free to enter and with over 6 million visitors a year (before the COVID-19 pandemic) is the 8th-most visited museum in the world.

 Let’s take a closer look at some of the most famous paintings at the National Gallery in London, world treasures that you definitely must admire when you plan to visit this amazing museum.